 Step 4: Seal It!

 Place the brisket halves inside two vacuum sealer bags.
 (Fold over the tops while you add the meat so that no juices get on the edges of the bags, which can weaken the seal.)
-Add a half teaspoon (about 3 grams) of liquid smoke to each bag if you're using the liquid smoke method.
+Add a half teaspoon (about three grams) of liquid smoke to each bag if you're using the liquid smoke method.
 Don't worry much about distributing the liquid smoke evenly over the meat; it'll spread around during cooking no matter where you add it.
 Seal the bags using a vacuum sealer.

 Step 5: Preheat the Water Bath